Studies of waveform requirements for intermediate mass-ratio coalescence searches with advanced detectors: Introduction

 Typically one does not have an exact representation of ``true'' gravitational-wave signals but requires templates which are sufficiently effective at filtering such signals.
 A common metric for quantifying how well approximate waveform families are at filtering gravitational-wave signals is known the ``effectiveness'', or fitting factor \cite{Buonanno:2009}.
 This measures the fraction of the theoretical maximum signal-to-noise ratio (SNR) that could be recovered by using non-exact template waveforms.

 The work in this paper proceeds as follows.
 Firstly, by computing the effectiveness of inspiral-only template waveforms at filtering the full coalescence signal, we determine the relative importance of the inspiral and merger-ringdown phases.
 We identify three regions in the component mass plane in which: $(a)$ inspiral-only searches are feasible with losses in detection rates $L$ in the range $10\% \lesssim L \lesssim 27\%$, $(b)$ searches are limited by the lack of merger and ringdown in template waveforms and are liable to incur losses in detection rates in the range $27\% \lesssim L \lesssim 50\%$, and $(c)$ merger and ringdown are essential for searches in order to prevent losses in detection rates greater than $50\%$.
+We also study the biases incurred in estimates of the mass parameters of IMRACs when using inspiral-only waveforms to filter signals which are described by full inspiral, merger and ringdown waveforms.
+We find that estimates in the chirp mass and symmetric mass ratio of IMRACs can be biased by as much as $50\%$ and $160\%$, respectively, of the values encoded in the signal waveform.

 Secondly, to gain insight into the accuracy of the inspiral portion of IMRAC waveforms we compute the effectiveness of the inspiral-only portion of EOBNR waveforms at filtering gravitational-wave signals as described by the HG waveform family.
 We find that there is a non-negligible discrepancy between EOBNR and HG inspirals in the regime where inspiral-only searches could be considered sufficient.
 For reference we also compare EOBNR inspirals to a post-Newtonian (PN) waveform family known as TaylorT4 \cite{Buonanno:2009}.
 The PN expansion is liable to be a poor choice of approximant for IMRACs because of the large number of cycles spent at small radii.
 We find that EOBNR and HG are in better agreement with each other than to TaylorT4, as might be expected from the previous observation.